School Offer / SEN Information Report

 - Secondary school staff visit pupils prior to them joining their new school.

-- Mrs Cody liaises with the SENCOs from the secondary schools to pass on information regarding SEND pupils.
+- Mrs Forrest liaises with the SENCOs from the secondary schools to pass on information regarding SEND pupils.

-- Where a pupil might have more specialised needs, a separate meeting may be arranged with Mrs Cody, the secondary school SENCO, the parent/carers and where appropriate the pupil.
+- Where a pupil might have more specialised needs, a separate meeting may be arranged with Mrs Forrest, the secondary school SENCO, the parent/carers and where appropriate the pupil.

-- Mrs Cody is always willing to meet parents and carers prior to their child joining the school.
+- Mrs Forrest is always willing to meet parents and carers prior to their child joining the school.

 - How are parents/carers/families involved in the setting?